 De Hoop Nature Reserve, managed by Cape Nature, is a favorite for outdoor enthusiasts and nature lovers.
 Just three hours from Cape Town, the reserve has opportunities to go birdwatching, hiking, biking, and whale watching along the Whale Trail.
 Visit the reserve to see the largest antelope in the world, the eland.
 The rare Cape Mountain Zebra, the endangered Bontebok, baboon, and caracal are also found here as well as the only remaining breeding colony of Cape Vultures in the Western Cape.
 A large variety of birds have been recorded in the reserve (up to 260 species).
 From the Whale Trail, Southern Right Whales can be seen as they mate and calve in the De Hoop bays between June and November.

 De Hoop is also home to the world’s smallest and most threatened plant kingdom, the Cape Floral Kingdom.
 Of all the 9,000 species that flower in the Cape floral region, the reserve is home to an estimated 1,500 species.

 The little sea village of Arniston (1 hour from De Hoop) is a great place to stay while you visit De Hoop.
-There are numerous fisherman’s cottages that can be rented for a reasonable rate, especially during low season (see them here on airbnb).
+There are numerous fisherman’s cottages that can be rented for a reasonable rate, especially during low season.
 From here you can also visit Cape Agulhas (45 min away), the true southernmost point of Africa.

 Cool Places To Stay in Cape Town